wimrijnders/V3DLib/README.md

 }
 ```

 ## Getting Started

 This assumes that you are building on a Raspberry Pi.

 For more extensive details on building, see [Build Instructions](Doc/BuildInstructions.md).

+**Fair Warning:** The first build can take a *long* time, especially on older Pi's.
+See the Build Instructions for details.

     > sudo apt-get install git                                       # If not done already
     > git clone --depth 1 https://github.com/wimrijnders/V3DLib.git  # get only latest commit